erikrose/nose-progressive/README.rst

 * Judicious use of color and other formatting makes the traceback easy to scan.
   It's especially easy to slide down the list of function names to keep your place while debugging.
-* Omitting the *Traceback (most recent call last)* line and making many other tweaks fits much more in limited screen space.
+* Omitting the *Traceback (most recent call last)* line, using relative paths (optional), and making many other tweaks fits much more in limited screen space.
 * Identifying failed tests in a format that can be fed back to nose makes it easy to re-run them::